Australia is a mature antitrust litigation jurisdiction.

 If special leave is refused, there is no further avenue of appeal available in Australia.
 If special leave is granted, any decision from the HCA on the matter is final.

-As a matter of process and where there is material public interest or the potential for a miscarriage of justice, the HCA will hear both the special leave application and the appeal simultaneously, before issuing a final decision.
+As a matter of process, and where there is material public interest or the potential for a miscarriage of justice, the HCA may hear both the special leave application and the appeal simultaneously, before issuing a final decision.